Spring Steelhead Fishing: Tips And Tactics From The Guides

 The best baits for spring steelhead are spawn bags, worms, beads, and flies.
 I will change my baits, the sizes, and the colors depending on the conditions.

-In dirt water, I will use larger and brighter baits lake ping pong ball-sized spawn bags in chartreuse color.
-In very low water I might prefer a natural-looking stonefly nymph or a single egg pattern.
+In dirt water, I will use larger and brighter baits like ping pong ball-sized spawn bags in chartreuse color.
+In very low water, I prefer a natural-looking stonefly nymph or a single egg pattern.
 It’s important to know what bait to use and when.

 I have found that my method of rotating baits has been exceptionally effective at putting my clients onto fish when other anglers are not catching anything.
 I even have certain baits that I use when the fish are pressured by other anglers.